StephenBull41/PitMate/README.md

 3. Repeat step 2 for each reading
 Once 2 or more readings are added a graph will be updated to show expected pressures over a temperature range
-4. Load the setup that was used to take the readings, if you're using a default setup save it as a new setup
+4. Load the setup that was used to take the readings, if you're using a default setup save it as a new setup 4(a). edit optional settings
-5. Press "set pit strats" - this currently creates "c:\temp\test.json" & does not alter the loaded setup this will be changed in a future update
+5. Press "set pit strats" - this will create a new setup
-6. Move & rename the setup, in future the setup will be in the correct place
+6. Load & use the setup ingame

 # Important considerations